ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ;Attestation evidence, for example, can be conveyed from an attester to a verifier via an interconnect.
 Examples include: GPIO pins, an USB link, or the Internet.

-Relying Party:

-: The consumer and assessor of verifier or Authentication Checker results for the purpose of improved risk management, operational efficiency, security, privacy (natural or legal person) or safety.
-The verifier and/or authentication checker roles and the relying party role may be tightly integrated.

 Authentication Checker:

 : The consumer of signed assertions such as trusted claim sets or attestation evidence that assesses the trustworthiness or other trust relationships of the information consumed via trusted third parties or external trust authorities, such as a privacy certificate authority.